 (c) state the date on which the contractor intends to suspend the performance of its obligations; and

-(d) be given to the principal at least 3 days before that date.
+(d) be given to the principal at least 3 business days before that date.

-(3) If on the date stated under subsection (2)(c) in the notice the principal has not paid the contractor the amount in accordance with the determination, the contractor may suspend the performance of its obligations until no longer than 3 days after the date on which the amount is paid.
+(3) If on the date stated under subsection (2)(c) in the notice the principal has not paid the contractor the amount in accordance with the determination, the contractor may suspend the performance of its obligations until no longer than 3 business days after the date on which the amount is paid.

 (4) Subsection (3) does not prevent the contractor from at any time resuming the performance of its obligations.